BlueAndi/Pixelix/doc/PLUGINS.md

 Powered by sunrise-sunset.org

 ## SysMsgPlugin
-The SysMsgPlugin is a system plugin, which is used to splash important informtions to the user.
+The SysMsgPlugin is a system plugin, which is used to splash important information's to the user.
 Note, it can not be uninstalled.

 ## TempHumidPlugin
 Th TempHumidPlugin displays the temperature (in °C) and Humidity (in %) based on the readings of sensor connected to Pixelix.